imAsparky/cookiecutter-py3-package/README.rst

    pull request to the main branch starts.
 #.
 Optional to use to use `pre-commit`_ to identuify simple coding issues
    before submission, with a badge to communicate quickly.
+#.
+Optional to use to use `PyUp.io`_ to scan dependencies and offer updates.
 #. `Tox`_ configuration for your package includes an OS and Python test matrix.
    OS includes Linux, macOS and Windows.
 Python 3.6 - 3.9.
 (Uses GitHub actions.)
 #.
 An optional suite of custom GitHub issue templates.
 The four custom issue